 A huddle can be started through a private message or a channel.
 For free plans, huddles can only be enabled for a maximum of 2 persons, while paid subscriptions allow you to include up to 50 participants.

-To start a huddle, click the “headphones toggle” on the upper right corner of your screen.
-You can also turn off your camera if preferred.
+To start a huddle, click the “headphones toggle” in the upper right corner of your screen.
+You can also turn off your camera if you prefer.

 9. Use Slack to Praise Remote Team Members